 Coffeeville is a tiny town located in the state of Mississippi.
 With a population of 776 people and just one neighborhood, Coffeeville is the 190th largest community in Mississippi.

-Because occupations involving physical labor dominate the local economy, Coffeeville is generally considered to be a blue-collar town.
-49.22% of the Coffeeville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Coffeeville, you'll notice that it is more blue-collar than most other communities in America.
+49.22% of Coffeeville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Coffeeville is a town of production and manufacturing workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Coffeeville who work in personal care services (9.09%), teaching (7.52%), and office and administrative support (6.27%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Coffeeville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Coffeeville has few renters and college students.
 But the biggest reason it is quieter in Coffeeville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Coffeeville may be for you.

-The population of Coffeeville has a very low overall level of education: only 6.61% of people over 25 hold a 4-year college degree or higher.
+The citizens of Coffeeville have a very low rate of college education: just 6.61% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Coffeeville in 2022 was $19,003, which is low income relative to Mississippi and the nation.
 This equates to an annual income of $76,012 for a family of four.
 Coffeeville also has one of the higher rates of people living in poverty in the nation, with 36.91% of its population below the federal poverty line.